opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     Choose View  →  **Camera Box** to show or hide the camera box.

-    .. note:: The camera box visualization also triggers the safe area visualization (see below).

 .. tip:: **To show or hide the camera background color:**

     Choose View  →  **Camera BG Color** to show or hide the camera box background color.